Financing Graduate School

 Fellowships for Graduates of Goucher College

 Special fellowships are available to graduating seniors and graduates of Goucher College primarily for full-time graduate work.
+Fellowship awards are paid directly to the graduate institution (or the student) for tuition payments and textbook purchases only (tuition bills &/or receipts will be required to process payment).
 Further information for each fellowship can be obtained from the Office of the Associate Provost for Undergraduate Studies except the Io Mears Fund in Library Science & the Brooke and Carol Peirce Fellowships (see below).

 For the Eleanor Voss and the Flora E. Langdon Fellowships, need is a criteria.
 For these fellowships, applicants must complete the Free Application for Federal Student Aid (FAFSA) and submit it to the Department of Education beginning October 1.
 (A copy of the Student Aid Report (SAR) from the submitted FAFSA must be attached if applying for these specific fellowships).

 Complete the Grad Fellowship application along with the SAR, if applicable, and submit to the Office of the Associate Provost via the online form by March 4, 2019.